JRasmusBm/dotfiles/README.md

 In order to install my dotfiles, one would first install Python and the dependencies listed in [requirements-dev.txt](./scripts/requirements-dev.txt).
-One would then run `python scripts/symlink.py` from the root of the project.
+One would then run `sh scripts/symlink` from the root of the project.
 This will attempt to symlink the files into their correct locations, copying all the files replaced into a ~/.backup_dotfiles folder.